go-aah/docs/authentication.md

 }
 ```

-### Form Authentication
+### Form-based Auth

-aah provides easy to use form authentication.
+aah provides easy to use form-based auth.
 Following is the configuration.
+You have to implement `authc.Authenticator` and `authz.Authorizer` then register it the config.
+Refer to [Tutorial - Form-based Auth](/tutorial/form-based-auth.html)

 ```conf
 security {